Judge tells DOJ to file charges against McCabe or end investigation

 Walton told the DOJ prosecutors, "You all have got to cut and make your decision.
 It’s not a hard decision, and I think it needs to be made.”

-McCabe was fired on March 16, 2018, days before he was set to retire, after the DOJ’s Inspector General’s office and the FBI’s Office of Professional Responsibility both found that he "lacked candor," or provided false information when speaking with investigators regarding a leak to the media related to an investigation of the Clinton Foundation.
+McCabe was fired on March 16, 2018, days before he was set to retire, after the DOJ’s Inspector General’s office and the FBI’s Office of Professional Responsibility both found that he "lacked candor," providing false information when speaking with investigators regarding a leak to the media related to an investigation of the Clinton Foundation.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM